Contextual Hall Piano

 Comedie Romantique Duchamp - Andy Blaney (0:00 / 2:25)

 Pianos tend to be recorded in a very scientific manner which is why, for larger orchestral mockups and realisations, they can often be very difficult to blend in and mix.
-You will have no such problems here.
-We simply recorded the piano as we have the rest of our modules.
-In situ, a real-world setting with mics placed as they would be for any orchestral session.
-The end result a piano sounding as it would, where it would be and recorded as it would be for any of the great film scores to have been recorded in Air Studios' Lyndhurst Hall.
+To overcome this hurdle, we simply recorded the piano as we have the rest of our modules, with mics placed as they would be for any orchestral session.
+The end result is a piano sounding as it would for any of the great film scores recorded at AIR Studios.